FuelLabs/fuel-indexer/docs/src/examples/block-explorer.md

 # Block Explorer

-An rudimentary block explorer backend implementation demonstrating how to leverage basic Fuel indexer abstractions in order to build a cool dApp backend.
+A rudimentary block explorer backend implementation demonstrating how to leverage basic Fuel indexer abstractions in order to build a cool dApp backend.

 ```rust
 //!
 A rudimentary block explorer implementation demonstrating how blocks, transactions, receipts